l3-hpc/visit-for-fvcom/README.md

 git pull
 ```

-Note, since setpaths.py is in the gitignore, it will not notice this necessary addition!
-But if setpaths.py.template has changed, you may need to modify your setpaths.py.
+Note, since setpaths.py is in the gitignore, it will not notice if there were changes made.
+If setpaths.py.template has changed, you may need to modify your setpaths.py.
 Best practice is to do this after doing a new 'git pull'
 ```
 diff setpaths.py setpaths.py.template
 ```